-VCS CAN BE LEARNED AT HOME ALL YOU NEED IS GOOD HARDWARE WHICH CAN BE EASILY PURCHASED ON Ebay
+VCS CAN BE LEARNED AT HOME ALL YOU NEED IS GOOD HARDWARE WHICH CAN BE EASILY PURCHASED ON eBay OR ELSEWHERE

 VERITAS A QUICK AND DIRTY GUIDE